dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/OPERATION_EXECUTOR_CONSOLIDATION_SUMMARY.md

 ### Delegation Pattern

-Both SpyWindow and ProcedureExecutor now delegate to shared service:
+Both AutomationWindow and ProcedureExecutor now delegate to shared service:

 ```csharp
 // Before: Each had own ExecuteSingle with 1000+ lines